- Any combination of these items: Raw grass fed organic bones

 Make quick work of this with an Instant Pot

-On those days when stopping to cook is a problem this Bone Broth Protein Powder is a good choice:
+On those days when stopping to cook is a problem this Collagen is a good replacement to get some of the benefits provided from the broth: